From Empirical Evaluation to Context-Aware Enhancement: Repairing Regression Errors with LLMs: RQ1: Quality and Diversity of the RegressionBug4APR Benchmark

 \subsection{Benchmark Quality}

-We systematically analyze each filtering and validation step applied during the benchmark construction process, as detailed in Section~\ref{sec:benchmark-construction}.
-At each step, we record the number and proportion of potential regression bugs filtered out, as presented in Figure~\ref{fig:bug-filter-out}.
-This allows us to quantitatively assess the effectiveness of each criterion and demonstrate the overall reliability and soundness of the resulting \textsc{RegMiner4APR} benchmark.
+We systematically analyze each filtering and validation step applied during the benchmark construction process, as detailed in Section~\ref{sec:benchmark-construction}. \firstrevision{Note that this analysis covers the Java regression bug collection process only.
+The Java regression bugs are initially mined by RegMiner and subsequently re-validated using our own quality criteria to ensure they satisfy the conditions required for APR research.
+For Python, the validation process is integrated directly into the tool, such that any identified bug is already a confirmed regression bug suitable for APR research, without requiring additional validation steps, as described in Section~\ref{subsec:potential-bug-collection}.} At each step, we record the number and proportion of potential regression bugs filtered out, as presented in Figure~\ref{fig:bug-filter-out}.
+This allows us to quantitatively assess the effectiveness of each criterion and demonstrate the overall reliability and soundness of the resulting \textsc{RegressionBug4APR} benchmark.

-Overall, our validation process filters out 92.15\% of the initially mined candidates, retaining only those that meet the criteria for true regression bugs.
+Overall, our validation process filters out \firstrevision{90.8\%} of the initially mined Java candidates, retaining only those that meet the criteria for true regression bugs.
 The resulting dataset not only preserves the defining behavioral characteristics of regression errors but is also specifically designed to support research on automated regression bug repair.